L-R: Andrew Denton, the G.E. Money Genie, Marslando Calrissian

 - Tony often refers to Bad Eggs, the film he directed, in this manner.

 - One of Us: Tony, Ed and Richard, most definitely.
 Listen to their nerd-outs when Richard E. Grant and Will Arnett are the guest hosts.

 - The Other Wiki: When Tony and Ed learned of the rampant Wiki vandalisation that was happening on the Get This page, they were delighted and encouraged all their listeners to get in on the act.
 It even spread to other, vaguely related pages, such as people editing Karl Stefanovic's page to say he's a robot, replace his picture with that of C-3PO or suggest that he has been subject to a product recall.
-As of June 2013, said article is remains locked explicitly to prevent this type of vandalism.
+As of December 2014, said article remains locked explicitly to prevent this type of vandalism.